shaunkhoo/cloud-foundations/session2/README.md

 ## What you will learn

-* Choosing the right AWS storage service
+* Choose the right AWS storage service
 * Create S3 buckets
 * Upload, delete, and version objects in S3 buckets
 * Encrypt S3 bucket objects